-Most Australians consider January 26 with national pride, flying the Australian flag from businesses, homes, cars and even their babies.
+Many Australians consider January 26 with national pride, flying the Australian flag from businesses, homes and cars.
 They attend festivals, fireworks, community and sporting events or gather for family barbecues at homes, parks or on the beach.

-The public holiday of Australia Day always occurs on January 26 no matter what day of the week it occurs.
+The main festivities for Australia Day always occurs on 26 January even if the public holiday is moved to an alternate date.
 Many people become citizens of Australia on Australia Day at Citizenship Ceremonies across the nation.
 It is also the day that the Australian Government awards the Order of Australia to selected Australians, which is ‘an Australian society of honour for according recognition to Australian citizens and other persons for achievement or meritorious service’.